 Enterprises need to put data at the heart of business strategy, but it takes more than just technology.
-CIO using insights from Clive Humby, the British mathematician who helped create the UK retailer Tesco’s Clubcard loyalty scheme, explains what organisations can do to forge a data-driven culture
+CIO uses insights from Clive Humby, the British mathematician who helped create the UK retailer Tesco’s Clubcard loyalty scheme, to explain what organizations can do to forge a data-driven culture.

-The ability to break data down and analyse its key constituents is critical in order for data to add value to an organisations process.
-Organisations who can effectively utilise data in their operations are often able to reap the rewards.
+The ability to break data down and analyse its key constituents is critical in order for data to add value to an organization’s process.
+Organizations who can effectively utilise data in their operations are often able to reap the rewards.
 Firms with data-driven insights are 140% more likely to create sustainable competitive advantage.

 ‘Data must be broken down, analyzed, for it to have value’ – Clive Humby

 Even though data presents huge potential advantages, not all companies are embracing its benefits.
-Research shows that 69% of large companies are not creating data-driven organisations.
+Research shows that 69% of large companies are not creating data-driven organizations.
 The percentage of firms that identify as data-driven had dropped between 2017 and 2019.
-In 2017 HBR reported that organisations were using less than half of their structured data to make decisions and less than 1% of unstructured being used at all.
+In 2017, HBR reported that organizations were using less than half of their structured data to make decisions and less than 1% of unstructured being used at all.

-There are a few key ways for an organisation to develop a data-driven culture.
-It is important to engage stakeholder, develop and refine the sources of data that the firm uses, aggregate data into a ‘single source of truth’, build data models that develop opportunities, improve access to insight and improve data literacy.
+There are a few key ways for an organization to develop a data-driven culture.
+It is important to engage stakeholders, develop and refine the sources of data that the firm uses, aggregate data into a ‘single source of truth’, build data models that develop opportunities, improve access to insight and improve data literacy.

 69% of large companies such as GM, Ford and American Express had not created a data-driven organization, while over half were not yet treating data as a business asset.
 In fact, the percentage of firms identifying themselves as data-driven had declined over the past three years, from 37% in 2017 to 31% in 2019.